 The installation “Air – Motion – Sound” aims to inform the public about people mobility, air pollution, and noise occurring in one of the most crowded places in Prague and to generate a public debate around the role of ICT in making this area a more sustainable place.

 DATA CAPTURE AND VISUALIZATION

 Canaries, DIY measuring devices, were installed around I. P. Pavlova, on the ground floor level.
 Data captured showed that particles matter values are above 300 mg/m³, which exceeds acceptable values stated by the World Health Organization.

-During the live performance white lines were drawn on asphalt, in the I. P. Pavlova Square pedestrian areas, visualizing data captured.
+During the live performance, white lines were drawn on asphalt, in the I. P. Pavlova Square pedestrian areas, visualising data captured.

 AWARENESS RISING FASHION SHOW